auth0/docs/articles/quickstart/backend/rails/01-authorization.md

 ### Install dependencies

-This tutorial performs access token validation using the  **[jwt](https://github.com/jwt/ruby-jwt)** Gem within a custom `Auth0Client` class.
+This tutorial performs access token validation using the  **<a href="https://github.com/jwt/ruby-jwt" target="_blank">jwt</a>** Gem within a custom `Auth0Client` class.
 A Concern called `Secured` is used to authorize endpoints which require authentication through an incoming access token.

 Install the **jwt** Gem.